Her rep confirmed the news, saying Olivia “died peacefully at her ranch in Southern California Monday morning, surrounded by family and friends.”

 “Dame Olivia Newton-John (73) passed away peacefully at her Ranch in Southern California this morning, surrounded by family and friends.
 We ask that everyone please respect the family’s privacy during this very difficult time.

-Olivia was first diagnosed in 1992 and again in 2013, but she chose to keep those matters private the second time around.
-When she was diagnosed for the third time in September 2018, she shared that she had cancer at the base of her spine and was determined to beat it with the support of her husband, John Easterling.
+Olivia was first diagnosed with breast cancer in 1992 and again in 2013, but she chose to keep those matters private the second time around.
+When she was diagnosed for the third time in September 2018, she told the public she had cancer at the base of her spine and was determined to beat it with the support of her husband, John Easterling.

 In August 2019, she told 60 Minutes Australia that she didn’t want doctors to tell her how much longer she had to live.
 She explained: